 Does Pipe Spies have a cancellation and missed appointment policy?

 Yes.
-If you are unable to keep a scheduled appointment, please give 24 hours advance notice to ensure that you will not be charged for the appointment.
+If you are unable to keep a scheduled appointment, please give 24 hours advance notice to ensure that you will not be charged a cancellation fee.
 Although we understand that emergencies arise, we know most of our customers honor our time and this policy.
-If less than 24 hours notice is given and we are unable to fill your time slot, you will be expected to pay a trip charge fee.
+If less than 24 hours notice is given and we are unable to fill your time slot, you will be expected to pay a cancellation fee.
 Appointments that are missed that neglected to give notice (no call or no show); will be charged the full price of the scheduled service.